 The truth is, it’s not enough.

 Instead, success with investing in apartment buildings hinges on smart property management.
+How to maintain an apartment building impacts your end results.

 Apartment building management done well can be the difference between a profitable investment and a negative cash-flow mistake.